Pioneer packs

 Before Svejbæksnævringen you will find the restaurants: Ålekroen, Traktørstedet Ludvigslyst and Skyttehusets Café - remember to check their opening hours if lunch is to be enjoyed here, where you can drop off or pick up your canoe/kayak.
 A little further on, still on the right, is Ålekroen.

 The Paradise Islands are also to the left, and if time permits, you can sail to Paradise.
-Borresø is divided into two sections, so to speak - a relatively deep eastern part, through which the river Gudenåen flows, and a somewhat shallower western part with four small islands, collectively known as the Paradise Islands.
+Borresø is divided into two sections, so to speak - a relatively deep eastern part, through which the river Gudenåen flows, and a somewhat shallower western part with the four small islands, collectively called the Paradise Islands.

-Now you pass through Sejssnævringen and into Brassø, where De små Fisk Teltplads is on the right-hand side and you set up camp for the night.
-A short walk into Sejs brings you to shopping and places to eat.
+Now you pass through Sejssnævringen and into Brassø, where De Små Fisk Teltplads is on your right and you set up camp for the night.
+A short walk into Sejs brings you to shopping and dining options.
 It's a lovely scenic park-like area with space for ball games.
 There is also a swimming area that is fenced in.

 Day 2:

-Now the journey continues towards Silkeborg, where you'll be travelling on the 2.5 km long Remstrup River.
-Remstrup Å runs from Brassø to Silkeborg Harbour, where Silkeborg Kanocenter is also based, after which the river flows into Silkeborg Langsø.
+Now the trip continues towards Silkeborg, where you will sail on the 2.5 km long Remstrup River.
+Remstrup Å runs from Brassø to Silkeborg Harbor, where Silkeborg Kanocenter is also based, after which the river flows into Silkeborg Langsø.

-When you arrive at Silkeborg Harbour/Silkeborg Kanocenter, you'll have to pass through Kammerslusen to get north.
-It's a good idea to take a break and buy provisions, and perhaps take a short walk up to Silkeborg's cosy town centre with shopping opportunities, boutiques and restaurants.
+When you arrive at Silkeborg Harbor/Silkeborg Kanocenter, you must pass through Kammerslusen to get north.
+It's a good idea to take a break and buy provisions, and perhaps take a short walk up to Silkeborg's cozy town center with shopping opportunities, shopping opportunities and eateries.

-You'll then sail past the Silkeborg Papirfabrik area, where Jysk Musik & Teaterhus, cinema, hotel, restaurants etc. are located.
+You'll then sail past the Silkeborg Papirfabrik area, where you'll find Jysk Musik & Teaterhus, a cinema, hotel, restaurants and more.
 When you reach Silkeborg Langsø, turn right and shortly afterwards you'll be on a narrower Gudenå.
 Take your time and let the current help you on your way.
 Just before Resenbro there is a rest area with a toilet on your left.

-After about 2.5 hours of sailing, you'll arrive at Sminge Lake, one of the best birdwatching spots along the Gudenåen river.
-After sailing through Sminge Lake, where you stay on the left side, the river will gather again and not long after you will arrive at the Sminge car park on your left.
+After about 2.5 hours of sailing, you'll arrive at Sminge Lake, one of the best birdwatching locations along the Gudenåen river.
+After sailing through Sminge Lake, where you stay on the left side, the river will gather again and not long after you will arrive at the Sminge parking lot on your left.
 Here you'll find the Bird Tower, which offers an impressive view of Sminge Lake.

-Opposite Sminge Rasterplads, on the other side of the water, to the right as you approach by boat, is Sminge Teltplads, which is a protected site and therefore a very cosy and intimate nature site.
+Opposite Sminge Rasterplads, on the other side of the water, to the right as you come sailing, is Sminge Teltplads, which is a protected site and therefore a very cozy intimate nature site.
 This is where you camp for the night.

-Svostrup Kro, one of the old Pramdrager Kroer, is located about 800 metres ahead on the left, on the opposite side of the campsite.
-Some people choose to book a table at the most cosy inn, as it is possible to sail over to the opposite side and walk along the Trækstien / Pramdragerstien path to the inn and back to the rest area, after which you sail back to the campsite again.
+Svostrup KroOne of the old Pramdrager Kroer, located about 800 meters ahead on the left, on the opposite side of the campsite.
+Some people choose to book a table at the most cozy inn, as it is possible to sail over to the opposite side and walk along the Trækstien / Pramdragerstien path to the inn and back to the rest area, after which you sail back to the campsite again.

 Day 3:

 You sail towards Ans.
-Shortly after Svostrup Kro, you'll pass Tvilum Bridge, where you'll find a jetty where you can moor and follow the path 200 metres up to Tvilum Church.
+Shortly after Svostrup Kro you'll pass Tvilum bridge, where a short distance after the bridge, there is a jetty where you can moor and follow the path 200 meters up to Tvilum Church.
 There is a rest area and toilets up by the church.

-Just past Tvilum Church, you'll see a white sign on your right telling you that Teglgårdsparkens Nærkøbens & Grill is located here - another distinguishing feature is that you'll see a fire pit in the meadow before Sankt Hans and afterwards it will look like a flat area without trees or anything else.
+A bit past Tvilum Church, you'll see a white sign on your right, telling you that Teglgårdsparkens Nærkøbens & Grill is located here - another characteristic is that you'll see a fire pit in the meadow before Sankt Hans and then it will look like a flat area without trees or anything else.
 You can stock up here or enjoy a lunch here.

-A little over an hour after Teglgårdsparken you'll arrive at Kongensbro Teltplads, and Kongensbro Kro is on the opposite side, on your left - the inn is also one of the old Pramdrager Kroer, which is your accommodation for the night.
+A little over an hour after Teglgårdsparken you arrive at Kongensbro Teltplads and Kongensbro Kro is on the opposite side, on your left - the inn is also one of the old Pramdrager Kroer, which is your accommodation for the night.
 The site is located just before the large bridge on your right.

-A short distance after Kongensbro you will sail on Lake Tange Sø.
+A short distance after Kongensbro you will sail on Tange Lake.
 Tange Sø is Denmark's largest artificial lake.
 As you approach Ans, be aware of sailing under the bridge.
-Then, if you keep to the right, you can take a break at Sahl Rasteplads, where there is a toilet.
-Otherwise, keep slightly left and then left around the small island in the centre of Tange Sø.
-Then, on your left, you will arrive at Ans Teltplads.
-You'll set up camp for the night.
-In Ans, there are shopping opportunities and eateries.
+Then, if you stay to the right, you can take a break at Sahl Rasteplads, where there is a toilet.
+Otherwise, keep slightly left and then left around the small island in the middle of Tange Sø.
+Then, on your left, you will arrive at Ans Teltplads where you set up camp for the night.
+In Ans there are shopping opportunities and places to eat.

 Day 4:

-On the left, after about half an hour's sailing, you'll find Tange Søbad, where there is a rest area with a toilet.
+On the left, after about ½ hour's sailing, you'll find Tange Søbad, where there is a rest area with a toilet.
 It's a great place to take a dip.

 At the end of Tange Lake is Tangeværket, where there will be a carry-over with the canoe.
-You must pull the canoe up on land and use the designated canoe carts, which you will typically find on the other side, as this is where the other travellers have left their carts.
-The Energy Museum is also located at Tangeværket.
+You must pull the canoe up on land and use the designated canoe carts, which you will typically find on the other side, as this is where the other sailors have left the carts.
+The Energy Museum is also located at the Tangeværket / Energimuseet.
 It is free for children up to the age of 17 to visit the museum.

-After Tangeværket, you have about an hour's sail to Bjerringbro, where there are shopping opportunities and places to eat - be sure to stock up on fresh supplies of provisions.
+After Tangeværket, you have about an hour's sail to Bjerringbro, where there are shopping opportunities and places to eat - make sure to stock up on fresh supplies of provisions.

 Approximately 1 hour after Tangeværket you will arrive at Bjerringbro Teltplads, where you can shop and eat.
-After stocking up on fresh provisions, you have about 30 minutes to Kjællinghøl Teltplads, which is just before the Kjællinghøl Bridge on your left - pay attention to these directions.
-Here at this very primitive campsite you'll set up camp for the night.
+After filling up with new and fresh provisions, you have about 30 minutes to Kjællinghøl Teltplads, which is just before the Kjællinghøl Bridge on your left - pay attention to this guide.
+Here at this very primitive campsite you will set up camp for the night.

 Day 5:

 Before Bamsebo Camping there is Busbjerg Rasteplads, with toilet and tables/benches.
 When you arrive in Ulstrup, Dannebrogpladsen will be on your right, just after the bridge.
 It is a large green grassy area and there is also a fantastic nature playground here.
-In Ulstrup, there are shopping opportunities and eateries.
+In Ulstrup there are shopping opportunities and places to eat.

 Pioneer package 5 days